 NOTE: They didn’t set out to plant an emerging church or be neo-monastics.
 All they had done was try and make their household life work in a Christian way.
 And that was the result.

 Co-housing isn’t always about house-sharing.
-Sometimes it’s about clustered housing:
+Sometimes it’s about clustered housing.
+Examples would include:

-• The community hosting the Lachlan Macquarie internship in the ACT would be another.
+• The host community of the Lachlan Macquarie internship in ACT

 •A Growth of Associate Structures